Claudio Mutti: Biography

 Also interested in Muslim affairs, he directed, in the mid-1980s, the magazine Jihad, published in Italy and supported by the Iran embassy in Rome.
-He translated numerous texts on Islamism and writings of Ayatollah Ruhollah Khomeini, repeatedly attacking the state of Israel.
-In 1985, he converted to Islam under the name Omar Amine in honor of SS Colonel Johann von Leers.

 He founded the publishing house Edizioni all'Insegna del Veltro, in which he published studies on traditional symbolism, annotated translations of Greek philosophers, and studies of medieval and contemporary history.
-The publishing house's catalog includes authors such as Julius Evola, Corneliu Zelea Codreanu, Johann von Leers, René Guénon, Frithjof Schuon, Henry Corbin, Béla Hamvas, Werner Sombart, Drieu La Rochelle, Robert Brasillach, Karl Haushofer and Savitri Devi, as well as works by revisionist historian Robert Faurisson, and texts by "heretical" Marxist authors such as Constanzo Preve and Gennadij Zjuganov.
+The publishing house's catalog includes authors such as Julius Evola, Corneliu Zelea Codreanu, Johann von Leers, René Guénon, Frithjof Schuon, Henry Corbin, Béla Hamvas, Werner Sombart, Drieu La Rochelle, Robert Brasillach, Karl Haushofer and Savitri Devi, as well as works by revisionist historian Robert Faurisson, and texts by "heretical" Marxist authors such as Constanzo Preve and Gennady Zyuganov.

 Since 2004, he has been on the editorial staff of the Geopolitics journal Eurasia, of which he became the editor in December 2011.
-He taught Italian, History, Geography, Latin and Greek at the Liceo ginnasio statale Gian Domenico Romagnosi high school in Parma until a.s.
-2010–2011.
+He taught Italian, History, Geography, Latin and Greek at the Liceo ginnasio statale Gian Domenico Romagnosi high school in Parma until 2010–2011.

-He is interested in issues concerning esotericism, symbolism, and religion.
-He has devoted various studies to philosophers and thinkers such as Mircea Eliade, Emil Cioran, Friedrich Nietzsche, René Guénon and Julius Evola.
-He writes in the periodicals Ways of Tradition and Fire.

-Author of an introduction to the works of German sociologist Werner Sombart, he has also been interested in the aesthetics of Nazism and its influence.

-In March 2014 Mutti was invited to Iran by Hamed Ghashghavi, to participate in the International Conference on the Prophet of Islam Muhammad, Cinema & World Literature.

-He has a son, Suleiman Mutti, who is known as a neofolk musician artist under the pseudonym ThuleSehnsucht In Der Maschinenzeit (T.S.I.D.M.Z.).